Valeen Madden, Executive Director

 Kristen was born and raised in Iowa.
 She earned her Bachelor’s degree in Biology at Portland State University.
 Kristen moved to Monument in 2016 after working at sea in Alaska as a fisheries biologist for 2 years.
 She has a passion for conservation and is excited to explore the beautiful, rugged Eastern Oregon landscape.
-In her free time, Kristen enjoys spending time outdoors with her boyfriend and their dog.
+In her free time, Kristen enjoys spending time outdoors with her husband and their dogs.

 Originally from Port Angeles, WA, Javan joined the Watershed Council in order to focus her efforts on local restoration work in aquatic environments.
 She brings a diverse background in fisheries and water quality monitoring and research gained through working for several state and federal agencies and universities, mostly in the Pacific Northwest.
 In her free time she enjoys exploring the great outdoors through a variety of activities.

 Alex grew up in a military family, moving from place to place on a regular basis.
 Oregon is his ninth state of residence along with two other countries.
 He has a bachelor’s degree in natural resources management from Colorado State University and a master’s degree in forestry from Michigan Tech.
 Alex is passionate about conservation, ecological restoration, and working with landowners and local communities.
 He has worked in a variety of ecosystems from the Rocky Mountains to the Great Lakes and the Marshes of Louisiana and is very excited to get to work in and learn about the people and lands comprising the North Fork John Day Watershed.
 In his spare time he likes to read and get outdoors as much as possible.

 Join Our Team

 NFJDWC Board of Directors